Celly Cel

-Marcellus James McCarver, better known by his stage name Celly Cel, is an American rapper from Vallejo, California.
+Maurice "Marcellus" James McCarver, better known by his stage name Celly Cel, is an American rapper from Vallejo, California.
 He released his first single, "Lifestyle of a Mack", on his independent record label Realside Records in 1992.
 He released his debut studio album, Heat 4 Yo Azz, in 1994, and released a second album, Killa Kali, two years later.

 In 1996, he appeared on the Red Hot Organization's compilation album, America is Dying Slowly, alongside Biz Markie, Wu-Tang Clan, and Fat Joe, among many other prominent hip hop artists.
 The album, meant to raise awareness of the AIDS epidemic among African American men, was heralded as "a masterpiece" by The Source magazine.

 His next appearance wasn't until 1998, with his third album: The G Filez.
 Deep Conversation followed in mid-2000.

-Celly has collaborated with fellow Bay Area rappers E-40 & B-Legit on several occasions.
+Celly has collaborated with fellow Bay Area rappers E-40 and B-Legit on several occasions.